Germany's Baerbock warns China over Russia support – DW – 12/02/2024

 "A level playing field, fair competition and reciprocal market conditions are essential," Baerbock said, according to her spokesperson.

-According to a readout from China's Foreign Ministry, Yi said that "the EU's imposition of high anti-subsidy tariffs on Chinese electric vehicles violates the principles of fair competition and free trade."
+According to a readout from China's Foreign Ministry, Wang said that "the EU's imposition of high anti-subsidy tariffs on Chinese electric vehicles violates the principles of fair competition and free trade."

 Beijing is considering retaliatory measures, which could impact German carmakers.